hanwenzhang123/fullstack-note/01-note/README.md

 #### Difference Between Relative and Absolute
 - `position: relative` - starts from where the element would be in the normal document flow
-- `position: absolute` - removed from the normal document flow, placed in an exact location where you tell it to go on the page, relative to the nearest positioned ancestor
+- `position: absolute` - removed from the normal document flow, placed in an exact location where you tell it to go on the page, relative to the nearest positioned ancestor (focus on the parent)

 #### media queries
 - for responsive design, change the styling once the size reaches a certain value
-- <source srcset="img_smallflower.jpg" media="(max-width: 600px)">
+- `<source srcset="img_smallflower.jpg" media="(max-width: 600px)">`
 ```css
 @media only screen and (max-width: 600px) {
   body {